-At the Jardin des Plantes is a corridor filled with Cacti
+At the Jardin des Plantes is a corridor filled with cacti, succulents, and arid garden inspiration

 Today’s rainy day brings back memories of another.
 One where Josh and I ran huddled through the streets of Paris trying to keep from being drenched by September downpours.
 We failed in that but eventually made our soggy way into the botanical park that I really wanted to see — the Jardin des Plantes.